 Most of us strive to look good for others, and that's were "self righteousness and pride" can settle in if we aren't prudent.
 Here is such a story where the heroine got a good laugh from her puffed up ways.

 My Big Idea

 Catherine, a new mother of twins in our Catholic parish, needed meals.
 So the parish ladies signed up to bring her dinners.
 It was my turn that Friday, and as I was sitting in Adoration, I decided to jazz up my meal presentation.
-I'd add some frugal gifts so the other church ladies who were helping a lot would notice my generosity.
-Besides my meal contribution of Skid Road Stroganoff from The I Hate to Cookbook by Peg Bracken, I'd throw in some flowers, a homemade soap dish, and extra canned goods.
+I'd add some frugal gifts so that the other church ladies who were helping a lot would notice my generosity.
+So besides my meal contribution of Skid Road Stroganoff from The I Hate to Cookbook by Peg Bracken, I'd throw in some flowers, a homemade soap dish, and extra canned goods.
 I knew Catherine was hungry from nursing two babies, but surely I'd impress her with my unselfishness; however, I should have studies Proverbs 16:18 first!